Costas Valsamis

-Costas Valsamis (1908-2003) was a Greek sculptor.
+Costas Valsamis (6 June 1908 – 20 December 2003) was a Greek sculptor.
 He was born on the island of Symi, Dodecanese, then in the Ottoman Empire and died in Athens.
 His work was part of the sculpture event in the art competition at the 1948 Summer Olympics.

-Biography
+Career

-In 1932 he entered the Athens School of Fine Arts where he studied under Costas Dimitriadis.
+In 1932 Valsamis entered the Athens School of Fine Arts where he studied under Costas Dimitriadis.
 Completing his studies in 1937, he worked as a sculptor in Athens until 1945, then was granted a scholarship by the French government.

-He entered the Ecole des Beaux-Arts in Paris in the atelier of Marcel Gimond then, at the Académie de la Grande Chaumiere, he was a student of Ossip Zadkine.
+Valsamis entered the Ecole des Beaux-Arts in Paris in the atelier of Marcel Gimond then, at the Académie de la Grande Chaumiere, he was a student of Ossip Zadkine.

 Awards

 In 1979, he was nominated as a Knight in the Orders of Arts and Letters by the Ministry of Culture and Communication of the French Government.

 In 1987, he became a member of the corresponding French Academy of Fine Arts.